trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

 * asymptotic series
 * port to Python 3.0 ([issue 1262](http://code.google.com/p/sympy/issues/detail?id=1262))
 * Linear algebra
-  * **Rewrite the Matrices module to be more like the polys module, i.e., allow Matrix to use the polys ground types, and separate the internal data (sparse vs. dense) from the Matrix interface.**  The goal is to make the matrices in SymPy much faster and modular than they are now.
+  * **Rewrite the Matrices module to be more like the polys module, i.e., allow Matrix to use the polys ground types, and separate the internal data (sparse vs. dense) from the Matrix interface.**  The goal is to make the matrices in SymPy much faster and more modular than they are now.
   * **Implement a sparse matrix representation for Matrix, so we can efficiently manipulate large sparse matrices.** This is also related to the previous bullet point.
 * improve the integration algorithm, so that SymPy can integrate anything that can be integrated.
   * integration of functions on domains of maximum extent, etc.